kaihoffman/learn-guide-hasura/README.md

     app: hasura
 ```

-and finally our ingress that will be this way:
+and finally our `ingress.yaml` that will be along these lines.
+Please note that you will need to change the `host` line to reflect the DNS entry provided by the Civo Kubernetes UI for your cluster:

 ```yaml
 apiVersion: extensions/v1beta1